 Lumen Technologies, Inc. (LUMN) Shareholder Notice: Robbins LLP Reminds Investors of Class Action Against Lumen Technologies, Inc. f/k/a CenturyLink Inc.

-/EIN News/ -- SAN DIEGO, March 06, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Lumen Technologies, Inc. (NYSE: LUMN) securities between September 14, 2020 and February 7, 2023, for violations of the Securities Exchange Act of 1934.
-Lumen, formerly CenturyLink Inc. (NYSE: CTL), is a communications company.
+SAN DIEGO, March 06, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Lumen Technologies, Inc. LUMN securities between September 14, 2020 and February 7, 2023, for violations of the Securities Exchange Act of 1934.
+Lumen, formerly CenturyLink Inc. CTL, is a communications company.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Lumen.
 Shareholders who want to act as lead plaintiff for the class must file their papers by May 2, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.